AmberC0209/PaddleX/docs/module_usage/tutorials/ocr_modules/doc_img_orientation_classification.en.md

 If you seek higher accuracy, you can leverage PaddleX's custom development capabilities to develop better document image orientation classification models.
 Before developing a document image orientation classification model with PaddleX, ensure you have installed PaddleClas plugin for PaddleX.
 The installation process can be found in the custom development section of the [PaddleX Local Installation Tutorial](../../../installation/installation.en.md).

 ### 4.1 Data Preparation
 Before model training, you need to prepare a dataset for the task.
-PaddleX provides data validation functionality for each module. **Only data that passes validation can be used for model training.** Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development.
+PaddleX provides data validation functionality for each module. <b>Only data that passes validation can be used for model training.</b> Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development.
 If you wish to use private datasets for model training, refer to [PaddleX Image Classification Task Module Data Preparation Tutorial](../../../data_annotations/cv_modules/image_classification.en.md).

 #### 4.1.1 Demo Data Download
 You can download the demo dataset to a specified folder using the following commands: